ajfisher/plantuino/README.rst

 - Plug the shield (or attach the components via a breadboard) to the arduino and connect the arduino to your computer.
 - Connect your various sensors
-- Download the garduino_shield_demo.pde sketch and upload it to the arduino.
+- Download the plantuino_serial.pde sketch and upload it to the arduino.
 - Open up your serial monitor (in Arduino IDE or using a serial application such as screen from a Linux terminal)
 - You should now see all the details coming from your various sensors.

-Networked Garduino Simple
+Networked Plantuino Simple
 -------------------------

 An Arduino connected to a network connection that you want to see the data it is reporting just like the serial version above.
-A good starting point to ensure your senor can network appropriately.
+A good starting point to ensure your sensor can network appropriately.

 Dependencies
 ............